-At Abuja Dialogue, Shettima Canvasses New Framework For Youth Leadership Development
+At Abuja Dialogue, Shettima Canvasses New Framework for Youth Leadership Development

 Shettima stressed that the future of Nigeria would depend not merely on the abundance of its natural resources or the ambition of government programmes, but on the systems built to sustain leadership continuity and national development.

-He described the Abuja Dialogue as an important national platform for reflection at a time when governments around the world are being forced to respond more precisely to rapid changes in technology, economics and public expectations.
+He described the Abuja dialogue as an important national platform for reflection at a time when governments around the world were being forced to respond more precisely to rapid changes in technology, economics and public expectations.

 According to him, leadership in the present age cannot be casual or accidental, but must be cultivated through structured pathways that prepare young people for responsibility.

-“Youth leadership must be understood with clarity.
+He stated, “Youth leadership must be understood with clarity.
 It is not a ceremonial handover waiting for age to perform its arithmetic.
-It is a structured process through which young men and women are prepared, trusted, integrated and supported within the institutions that shape our future.”
+It is a structured process through which young men and women are prepared, trusted, integrated, and supported within the institutions that shape our future.”

-The vice-president noted that the new framework must go beyond slogans and applause to reshape the design of education, public service, enterprise and civic institutions.
+The vice president said the new framework must go beyond slogans and applause to reshape the design of education, public service, enterprise and civic institutions.

-He further emphasised the need for gradual pathways through which young Nigerians can assume responsibility, arguing that leadership matures through practice and accountability.
+He emphasised the need for gradual pathways through which young Nigerians could assume responsibility, arguing that leadership matures through practice and accountability.

 “Leadership grows when young people are given room to learn, to contribute, to make decisions, and to be held accountable for results.
 Responsibility is the workshop where capacity is refined,” he said.

-Addressing the nation’s youth directly, Shettima noted that the moment now presents both an invitation and an obligation to participate meaningfully in shaping the future of the country.
+Addressing the country’s youth directly, Shettima said the moment presented both an invitation and an obligation to participate meaningfully in shaping the future of the country.

 “Leadership is not defined by age.
 It is defined by readiness to bear consequences, to choose the long view over easy applause, and to place the common good above private comfort,” he said.